 Fat Grafting In General

 Fat grafting was invented almost a hundred years ago, but it is about 25 years ago that it began to be accepted by the plastic surgery society, through the effort of Dr. Sydney Coleman, a Board-Certified Plastic Surgeon based in New York City.
 The beauty of fat grafting is that fat is own tissue.
 Therefore, there is no rejection.
 And the patient can pick and choose areas to be sculpted.
-And in an experienced plastic surgeon’s hand, with refined artistic sense, great results are almost always warranted, unless the patient does not have any descent fat to begin with.
+And in an experienced plastic surgeon’s hand, good results are expected, unless the patient does not have any healthy fat to begin with.
 You are encouraged to spend a good amount of time to talk to your surgeon, show your doctor pictures of yourself when young.
 Our doctor will make sure that everybody sees a younger and more beautiful version of himself or herself, rather than a face being turned into other people.
 Despite the steady progress made by Dr. Coleman, fat grafting techniques did not start to spread to the world until about 15 years ago, when it started to go viral.